Senior Vice President, Operations Manager, Bechtel Infrastructure

-Ailie MacAdam is a Senior Vice President of Bechtel Corporation and General Manager of Bechtel Infrastructure Asia Pacific, based in Sydney.
+Ailie MacAdam is a Senior Vice President of Bechtel Corporation and Operations Manager of Bechtel Infrastructure, based in Reston, V.a. and London.

 Being responsible for profit and loss, Ailie will lead the Asia Pacific business with deployed leadership in various Asia Pacific markets and is committed to the growth of Bechtel’s Australian business development and project delivery in the transport infrastructure market, strategically focused on the rail, aviation, power, roads and tunneling sectors.